Top-Grain vs. Full-Grain Leather: What’s the Difference?

 Top-grain vs. full-grain

-Beyond that, these types of leather almost define themselves: Top-grain leather is made by sanding or buffing the top, outermost layer of the leather, which removes blemishes and creates a smooth, even finish.
-This also makes top-grain leather slightly thinner, which is easier for manufacturers to work with, and can make it easier to create a variety of products from the leather.
-On the other hand, it does make top-grain leather slightly less durable.
+Beyond that, these types of leather almost define themselves: Top grain leather is made by sanding or buffing the top, outermost layer of the leather, which removes blemishes and creates a smooth, even finish.
+This also makes to grain leather slightly thinner, which is easier for manufacturers to work with, and can make it easier to create a variety of products from the leather.
+On the other hand, it does make top grain leather slightly less durable.

-Full-grain leather is widely considered the highest-quality leather.
-It does not have that top layer removed, and in fact, full-grain leather is not split or sanded at all, which means it maintains all of the natural inconsistencies of the animal hide.
-It’s also thick and durable, and and is often among the most expensive leather available.
-On the other hand, it can be hard for manufacturers to work with thick full-grain leather, which means it may not be used at all for some items (or if it is, it may be significantly more expensive).
+Full grain leather is widely considered the highest quality leather.
+It does not have that top layer removed.
+In fact, full grain leather is not split or sanded at all, which means it maintains all of the natural inconsistencies of the animal hide.
+It’s also thick and durable, and is often among the most expensive leather available.
+On the other hand, it can be hard for manufacturers to work with thick full grain leather, which means it may not be used at all for some items (or if it is, it may be significantly more expensive).

 1. Appearance